OXFORD GUIDE TO ENGLISH GRAMMAR

 He

 a coach stopped.on their way home from a conference on crime.had recently become a detective inspector.presumably.the thief gave the inspector his coat.probably considered himself rather unlucky.casually put the coat over his arm.
+These extra adverbials can be left out.
+They are not necessary to complete the

 sentence.